christine-barton/Portfolio_Website/README.md

 ## General Information
 - I created a website for myself so it is easier to find me and what I do.
-- The purpose of the project was to have a place I can put my work and have links to my other professional programs.
+- The purpose of the project was to have a place I can put my work and have links to my other professional accounts.

 ## Technologies Used